skyyycodes/10x_Swap/README.md

 # 10xSwap: AI-Powered Gasless Crypto Explorer

-10xSwap is a modern web application that allows users to explore cryptocurrency markets, manage assets, and execute gasless transactions on the Base network.
+10xSwap is a modern web application that allows users to explore cryptocurrency markets, manage assets, and execute gasless transactions on the Base network now support Avax-fuji netwrok.
 It features an AI-powered chat agent that can understand natural language commands to perform actions like checking balances, getting token prices, and executing swaps and transfers.

 ## How It Works: Project Architecture